-D-Computing Platforms and energy management
+D- Computing Platforms and energy management

 - Short term: for addressing low power computing systems for global system view for energy management, while managing the complexity, reliability and security for mixed critical systems. - Medium term: for extending to dynamic adaptation/selection of heterogeneous multi/many core computing resources to application needs.
 Focusing on "System level programming" with emphasis on portability, virtualization.
-Supporting global cooperative and distributed system debugging and validation - Long-term: for adding environment modelling in the loop (for predictive and adaptive computations).
+Supporting global cooperative and distributed system debugging and validation. - Long-term: for adding environment modelling in the loop (for predictive and adaptive computations).
 Adopting rule-based system behaviour construction and "programming".
 Proposing scalable and modular approaches for affordable qualification and certification.

-The above road-map is derived from the Research Topics table attached in Annex 118 by clustering them as follows.
+The above road-map is derived from the Research Topics table attached in Annex 119 by clustering them as follows.

-Research Challenge Expected Impact (Sub-Challenges) Ph1 2014 - 2015 Ph2 2016 - 2017 Ph3 2018 - 2020 Cross reference to Annex1 A-Architectures Principles and models for r Autonomous Safe and secure CPS A.1 Providing safety and enabling certification (e.g., ISO 26262) in highly complex and non-deterministic environments Enable validation and certification with affordable costs 2.1 A.2 Enable the secure and safe convergence of safety-critical systems and consumer IT Principles and architectural framework for combined safety-related and security-related domains 3.3 A.3 Reference Architectures for single safe and secure CPSs architecture principles and programming paradigms; reference architectures; design patterns, HW/SW co-design; Special focus on: reference architectures for seamless interaction and autonomous control Interfacing CPSs to advanced materials, photonic and biotechnological components Handling cloud-machine-interaction service platform architectures for cooperative cyber-physical services Applications (e.g.: automotive, aerospace, smart buildings, smart health, smart production, energy efficiency, food chain,) 1.2;3.1 A.4 Monitoring and diagnostics in CPS On-board diagnostics for detecting malfunction of systems during operation; Software methods for real-time data plausibility checks of generic inputs; Modular data acquisition for generic inputs 2.3; 2.6; 2.7 A.5 Reference Architectures for secure and safe cooperative CP-SoS Safe and secure middleware and OSes, Digital identities for things Architectural principles for secure, robust, reconfigurable, dynamic System of Systems and CPS; special focus on: reference architectures for seamless connectivity and interaction reference architectures for adaptive, predictive and autonomous control reference architectures for inter-CPS semantic interoperability and trust Applications (e.g. smart cities, smart districts, smart co-mobility, smart buildings, smart health, smart production, energy efficiency, food chain,) 1.2; 3.1; 3.2; 2.5
+Research Challenge Expected Impact (Sub-Challenges) Ph1 2014 - 2015 Ph2 2016 - 2017 Ph3 2018 - 2020 Cross reference to Annex1 A-Architectures Principles and models for Autonomous Safe and secure CPS A.1 Providing safety and enabling certification (e.g., ISO 26262) in highly complex and non-deterministic environments Enable validation and certification with affordable costs 2.1 A.2 Enable the secure and safe convergence of safety-critical systems and consumer IT Principles and architectural framework for combined safety-related and security- related domains 3.3 A.3 Reference Architectures for single safe and secure CPSs architecture principles and programming paradigms; reference architectures; design patterns, HW/SW co-design; Special focus on: reference architectures for seamless interaction and autonomous control Interfacing CPSs to advanced materials, photonic and biotechnological components Handling cloud-machine-interaction service platform architectures for cooperative cyber-physical services Applications (e.g.: automotive, aerospace, smart buildings, smart health, smart production, energy efficiency, food chain,) 1.2 ; 3.1 A.4 Monitoring and diagnostics in CPS On-board diagnostics for detecting malfunction of systems during operation; Software methods for real-time data plausibility checks of generic inputs; Modular data acquisition for generic inputs 2.3; 2.6; 2.7 A.5 Reference Architectures for secure and safe cooperative CP- SoS Safe and secure middleware and OSes, Digital identities for things Architectural principles for secure, robust, reconfigurable, dynamic System of Systems and CPS; special focus on: reference architectures for seamless connectivity and interaction reference architectures for adaptive, predictive and autonomous control reference architectures for inter-CPS 1.2; 3.1; 3.2; 2.5